Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Discussion

 \section{Discussion}

 This study investigated the use of AL for exoplanet habitability classification under conditions of extreme class imbalance and label uncertainty.
 By combining a carefully constructed feature set, a strong supervised baseline, and uncertainty-driven AL strategies, we evaluated both predictive performance and label efficiency, and demonstrated a concrete downstream application in the form of planet recommendation.
+The results should be interpreted primarily as a methodological assessment of how AL interacts with heuristic habitability labels, rather than as a direct probe of the underlying physics of planetary habitability.
 Below, we discuss the implications of these findings, their relevance to habitability studies, and the limitations that contextualize the conclusions.